bmwilli/resourceManagers/mesos/com.ibm.streams.mesos/README.md

   * run streams-on-mesos from marathon
 * Streams Resource Manager custom commands to get internal state of allResources list, etc.
 * Web interface to get internal state
+* Persistent State manager - see Symphony Resource Manager
+* High Availability
+* Convert exceptions to ResourceManagerMessageException, did not see the API for that
+* Enhance logging (see Symphony resource manager)

 ## Dependencies
 * Apache Maven